Transition-based vs stated-based acceptance for automata over infinite words: Introduction

-\subparagraph{The rise of transition-based acceptance.} Automata with ``effects'' on transitions, such as sequential transducers\footnote{Curiously, Moore's paper~\cite{Moore56} introducing sequential machines puts the outputs on states.}~\cite{Huffman59,Schutzenberger61Transducers} \cite[Chapter~XI]{Eilenberg74A} or weighted automata~\cite{Schutzenberger61Family} have been considered since the beginnings of automata theory.
-However, as far as we are aware of, "transition-based" "$\omega$-automata" did not appear until the 90s, in the works of Le Saëc~\cite{Saec90Saturating,SPW91Semigroups,DSL95}.
-He introduced "transition-based" "Muller" automata under the name of table-transition automata, and characterised which languages admit a unique \emph{morphism-minimal} "Muller" automaton: those that can be recognised by a "Muller" automaton with one state per residual of the language~\cite[Cor.~5.15]{DSL95}.
-This characterisation no loger holds for "state-based" automata (see~Example~\ref{ex:automaton-residuals} for an illustration on how the previous property is sensitive to the placement of the "acceptance condition").
+\subparagraph{The rise of transition-based acceptance.} Automata with ``effects'' on transitions, such as sequential transducers\footnote{Transducers with output on states were also considered by Moore~\cite{Moore56}.
+However, the model with output on transitions popularized by Mealy~\cite{Mealy55} rapidly became the norm.}~\cite[Sect.8]{Shannon38}\cite{Mealy55,Schutzenberger61Transducers} or weighted automata~\cite{Schutzenberger61Family} have been considered since the beginnings of automata theory.
+"Transition-based" "$\omega$-automata" made their first, though modest, appearance in the mid-80s.
+To the best of our knowledge, their first occurrences were in Michel's work on the connection between \AP \emph{Linear Temporal Logic} ($\intro*\LTL$) and automata~\cite{Michel1984}, and in Kurshan's paper on the complementation of deterministic B\"uchi automata~\cite{Kurshan1987}.\footnote{The possibility of using "transition-based" acceptance was previously suggested in~\cite[Section~8.2]{Parker81}.
+Some sources~\cite{Redziejowski99} mention that "transition-based" acceptance was already suggested by Redziejowski in 1972~\cite{Redziejowski72}; unfortunately we could not get access to this paper.} In the early 90s, Le Saëc made more systematic use of this model~\cite{Saec90Saturating,SPW91Semigroups,DSL95}.
+He reintroduced "transition-based" "Muller" automata under the name of table-transition automata, and characterised which languages admit a unique \emph{morphism-minimal} "Muller" automaton: those that can be recognised by a "Muller" automaton with one state per residual of the language~\cite[Cor.~5.15]{DSL95}.
+This characterisation no longer holds for "state-based" automata (see~Example~\ref{ex:automaton-residuals} for an illustration on how the previous property is sensitive to the placement of the "acceptance condition").
+Despite the works of Le Saëc, "transition-based" automata were used only scarcely in the following years.